-Look no further for the perfect family meal treat, y’all!
-Cause these beef stuffed bell peppers with tomato sauce are yum-delicious indeed!
+Look no further for the perfect family meal treat, y'all!
+Cause these Cajun stuffed bell peppers are yum-delicious indeed!
 Garden-grown bell peppers, boiled til super tender.
-Stuffed with a homemade red gravy, rice and seasoned ground beef/veggie mixture, then topped with two cheeses.
-Baked til browned and bubbly, this comfort food favorite is a crowd-pleasing winner that’s just as beautiful to look at as it is yum-delicious to eat.
-Yep and yay…
+Stuffed with a homemade red gravy, rice, and seasoned ground beef/veggie mixture, then topped with two kinds of cheese.
+Baked til browned and bubbly, this comfort food favorite is a crowd-pleasing winner that's just as beautiful to look at as it is yum-delicious to eat.
+Yep and yay...

 Here a Pepper, There a Pepper, Everywhere a Pepper Pepper...

 We're still reaping the lingering fruits of Mark's warm-weather gardening efforts.
 We have a few random tomatoes on the vine.
 And much to our surprise and delight, there are lots of green bell peppers growing right outside of our back patio.
 Most of them will end up chopped and frozen for later use.

 But, I counted several ripe-and-ready ones the other day.
 So, I thought it was high time that I whipped up a batch of Cajun stuffed bell peppers.
 I'm really into my Paleo Creole shrimp stuffed peppers with cauliflower rice.
 However, Mark isn't so much.
 He likes the flavors but was raised on real rice.
 And therefore isn't really satiated by the cauliflower replacement.